Shopify/tapioca/README.md

 If you ever run into a case, where you add a gem or update the version of a gem and run `tapioca sync` but don't have some types you expect in the generated gem RBI files, you will need to make sure you have added the necessary requires to the `sorbet/tapioca/require.rb` file.

+You can use the command `tapioca require` to auto-populate the `sorbet/tapioca/require.rb` file with all the requires found in your application.
+Once the file generated, you should review it, remove all unnecessary requires and commit it.

 ## Installation

 Add this line to your application's `Gemfile`: